 Under the employment agreement, Mr. Molluso's base salary is \$500,000 and Mr. Molluso is eligible to earn an annual bonus with a minimum amount of \$2,500,000 with respect to the fiscal year ended December 31, 2020 and \$1,500,000 with respect to the fiscal years ended December 31, 2021 and December 31, 2022, and a maximum bonus opportunity equal to \$2,500,000.
-Eighty percent (80%) of the annual bonus will be based on the achievement of quantitative targets set by the Company's Chief Executive Officer together with the Compensation Committee and 20% of the annual bonus will be based on the achievement of qualitative goals set by the Company's Chief Executive Officer together with the Compensation Committee.
+Eighty percent (80%) of the annual bonus will be based on the achievement of quantitative targets set by the Company's Chief Executive Officer together with the Compensation Committee.
 To the extent earned, the annual bonus will be paid in a mix of cash, restricted stock units and fully vested shares of Class A common stock in accordance with the Company's incentive and equity plans as in effect from time to time.